deepset-ai/haystack-website/src/pages/docs_hub/usage/conf_model.md

 ## Reader

 The Reader, also known as Open-Domain QA systems in Machine Learning speak, is the core component that enables Haystack to find the answers that you need.
-Haystack Hub only supports the **FarmReader** at the moment and two QA models [**deepset/roberta-base-squad2**](https://huggingface.co/deepset/roberta-base-squad2) [**deepset/ert-base-cased-squad2**](https://huggingface.co/deepset/bert-base-cased-squad2).
+Haystack Hub only supports the **FarmReader** at the moment and two QA models [**deepset/roberta-base-squad2**](https://huggingface.co/deepset/roberta-base-squad2) [**deepset/bert-base-cased-squad2**](https://huggingface.co/deepset/bert-base-cased-squad2).
 You can switch between the models by using the dropdown.
 Furthermore, you can fine tune your Reader with the following options:

 * **No answer boost**: How much the noanswer logit is boosted/increased.
 If set to None (default), disables returning "no answer" predictions.
-If a negative number, there is a lower chance of "noanswer" being predicted.
-If a positive number, there is an increased chance of "no_answer"
+If a negative number, there is a lower chance of "no answer" being predicted.
+If a positive number, there is an increased chance of "no answer"
-* **Default Top-K**: How many answers to extract for each candidate doc that is coming from the retrieve.
+* **Default Top-K**: How many answers to extract for each candidate doc that is coming from the retriever.
-* **Doc Stride**: Length of striding window for splitting long texts (used if len(text) > max_seq_len.
+* **Doc Stride**: Length of striding window for splitting long texts (used if len(text) > max_seq_len).
 * **Max sequence length**: Max sequence length of one input text for the model.

 You will find more details regarding the Reader [here](/docs/latest/readermd).